What is Gross Rent Multiplier?

 The Gross Rent Multiplier (GRM) compares a property’s fair market value to its expected gross annual rental income.

-The ratio between a real estate property investment’s market value – i.e. the purchase price – to the anticipated annual rental income can estimate the number of years required for the property to break even and become profitable.
+Conceptually, the GRM is the ratio between a real estate property investment’s market value – i.e. the purchase price – to the anticipated annual rental income can estimate the number of years required for the property to break even and become profitable.

-How to Calculate Gross Rent Multiplier (Step-by-Step)
+How to Calculate Gross Rent Multiplier?

-The GRM is not only useful for screening purposes, but also for assessing comparable properties.
+Therefore, the gross rental multiplier (GRM) is not only useful for screening purposes, but also for assessing comparable properties.

 - Property Value → The fair market value (FMV) of the property as of the present date, i.e. the asking price at which the property can be purchased.